joshbegley/nyt-latest/README.md

 `By Jeanna Smialek`\
 https://nytimes.com/live/2024/05/01/business/fed-meeting-interest-rates/what-to-know-about-the-feds-rate-decision

-**Colombia’s president says the country will sever ties with Israel, calling its government ‘genocidal.’**\
+**Colombia to Sever Ties With Israel Over Gaza War**\
-`President Gustavo Petro, Colombia’s first leftist president, made the announcement in front of cheering crowds in the capital that had gathered for International Workers’ Day.`\
+`Gustavo Petro, Colombia’s first leftist president, made the announcement in front of cheering crowds in the capital that had gathered for International Workers’ Day.`\
 https://nytimes.com/2024/05/01/world/middleeast/colombia-israel-relations.html

 **Kim Noltemy, Orchestra Veteran, Is Tapped to Lead L.A.
 Philharmonic**\